jpic/jpic.pacman/README.md

 Role Variables
 --------------

-- archlinux_mirrors: a list of prefered mirrors that will be at the top of mirrorlist.
+- pacman_mirrors: a list of prefered mirrors that will be at the top of mirrorlist.

 Example Playbook